RenderKit/ospray/doc/api.md

 The [path tracer] offers an alloy material, which behaves similar to [Metal], but allows for more intuitive and flexible control of the color.
-To create an Alloy material pass the type string "`Alloy`" to `ospNewMaterial`.
+To create an Alloy material pass the type string "`alloy`" to `ospNewMaterial`.
 Its parameters are

   Type   Name          Default  Description